 Day 1: San Jose / Arenal Observatory Lodge

-After breakfast, we depart Savegre Lodge, making our way down out of the Talamanca Mountains to San José, then on to Arenal.
-Late this afternoon we arrive at Arenal Observatory Lodge, where we'll spend the next two nights.
-The lodge is set high on a ridge facing the famous volcano, surrounded by thousands of acres of tropical rainforest.
-Seismologists from the Smithsonian Institute and the National University of Costa Rica intensively monitor the volcano from their research station at the lodge.
-Though Arenal Volcano is currently in a dormant phase, the juncture of the two tectonic plates that lie beneath it creates periodic friction, forcing molten rock up through fissures where it emerges as fiery magma.
+Your extension to Arenal Volcano begins as you depart San Jose and travel northwest to Arenal Observatory Lodge.
+The lodge is set high on a ridge facing the famous volcano, surrounded by thousands of acres of tropical rain forest, which you'll explore on guided walks on an extensive network of private trails from the lodge.
+Seismologists from the Smithsonian Institution and the National University of Costa Rica closely monitor the volcano from the research station at the lodge.
+Though the 5,437-foot symmetrical volcano is currently in a dormant phase, the juncture of the two tectonic plates that lie beneath it creates periodic friction, occasionally forcing molten rock up through fissures.

 Day 2: Arenal Hanging Bridges / Danaus Eco-Center / Hot Springs

-Day 3: Bird Walk / San Jose / Home
+Day 3: Bird Walk / San Jose / Depart

-After an optional early morning bird walk and our last breakfast in the shadow of the volcano, we return to San José to connect with flights home.
-Please schedule flights to depart no earlier than 2:30 pm today.
+After an optional early morning bird walk and a final breakfast in the shadow of the volcano, return to San Jose to connect with homeward flights.
+Please schedule flight departures no earlier than 2:30 pm today.